geomob/geomob-website/_posts/2020-05-06-may-8th-geomob-bcn-details.markdown

 ---

 <div class="heading">When and where?</div>

+{% include cancelled.html %}

-The next #geomobBCN will be at
+<span style="text-decoration:line-through">The next #geomobBCN will be at
-<span class="b">18:00 on Wednesday, the 6th of May, 2020</span>.
+18:00 on Wednesday, the 6th of May, 2020.
-I am delighted that we can once again rely on the hospitality of our friends at [CoWorkIdea](https://coworkidea.com/en/), who will host us at their excellent co-working space at [Carrer de Torres i Amat, 21, First Floor](https://goo.gl/maps/wEAX4uRU8EN2).
+I am delighted that we can once again rely on the hospitality of our friends at [CoWorkIdea](https://coworkidea.com/en/), who will host us at their excellent co-working space at [Carrer de Torres i Amat, 21, First Floor](https://goo.gl/maps/wEAX4uRU8EN2)</span>.

 {% include why_geomob.html %}